ephread/PommePlate/README.md

 _Pomme Plate_ is a collection of flat mockups you can use, remix, transform and share. _Pomme plate_ means "flat apple" in French.

 ## Overview
 All mockups are available in SVG, PNG and as Affinity Designer project files.
-Sketch project files are coming soon!
+There is also a Sketch project file, containing both iPhone and iPad mockups.

 I am not a designer.
 Although I find a certain harmony between the color I've chosen, your sharp, educated eye might tell you otherwise.